thu-ml/tianshou/docs/01_tutorials/01_apis.md

 ```

 **What's happening here:**
-1. We create an `ExperimentBuilder` with three main configuration objects
+1. We create an {class}`~tianshou.highlevel.experiment.ExperimentBuilder` with three main configuration objects
 2. We chain builder methods to specify algorithm parameters, model architecture, and callbacks
 3. We call `.build()` to construct the experiment
 4. We call `.run()` to execute the entire training pipeline